hneemann/yagi/README.md

-If you don't like the code bloat that comes with the generation of such complete typed copys of the original code you can also create a template implementation of a wrapper of the original type.
+If you don't like the code bloat that comes with the generation of such complete typed copys of the original code you can also create a template implementation of a wrapper for the original type.
 Then you only have to create typed wrappers.
-Imagine you have written a very complex implementation of a list which has a large code base.
+Imagine you have written a very complex implementation of a list which consists of large amount of code.
 This list (`largecode.List`) uses the empty interface to store the list items.
 If you create a lot of typed copys of such a list you generate a large amount of mostly identical code.
 Maybe you do not want to do that.